-- Spicy Roll – Spicy tuna and salmon sushi roll topped with volcano sauce
+- Spicy Hako Sushi – spicy tuna and salmon served box-style with red tempura crunch and volcano sauce!

 I really really wanted to try the smoked gouda mashed potatoes but when I showed up they were totally out of the beer-braised beef and they wouldn’t sell me just the smoked gouda mashed potatoes.
 Next time for sure.

 - Beer-Braised Beef with smoked gouda mashed potatoes

 - Belgian Waffle with warm chocolate ganache and whipped cream

 - Belgian Waffle with berry compote and whipped cream